Kitashi14/VolHa/README.md

 # VolHa

-For controlling volume of device using python openCV
+For controlling volume of device using python and openCV